zaphosting/docs/docs/cs2-troubleshooting-common-issues.md

 ---
 id: cs2-troubleshooting-common-issues
 title: "Counter-Strike 2: Common issues"
-description: "Information on how to resolve common issues on a Counter-Strike 2 server from ZAP-Hosting "
+description: "Information on how to resolve common issues on a Counter-Strike 2 server from ZAP-Hosting"
 sidebar_label: Common issues
 services:
   - gameserver-cs2